Bone marrow as food

 Humans consume the bone marrow of animals as a food source.
 It is found in the long bones of animals and comes in two types: yellow and red marrow.
 Red marrow contains more nutrients than yellow marrow.
 Marrow can be found in bone-in cuts of meat from butchers or supermarkets.

 In some parts of Germany, beef soup is served with Markklößchen (bone marrow balls).

-Sapu Mhichā, a leaf tripe bag stuffed with bone marrow, is a delicacy among the Newars of Kathmandu.
+Sapu mhichā, a leaf tripe bag stuffed with bone marrow, is a Newar cuisine delicacy of Kathmandu, Nepal.

 History

 Many cultures have used bone marrow as food throughout history.
 Some anthropologists believe that early humans were scavengers rather than hunters in some regions of the world.
 Marrow would have been a useful food source (largely due to its fat content) for tool-using hominids, who were able to crack open the bones of carcasses left by apex predators such as lions and wolves.
 Stones shaped like hand-sized balls have been revealed as tools used for cracking open bones to get access to the marrow, and go back almost 2 million years.
 Evidence for storage of bones containing bone marrow for later consumption has been found in the Qesem cave.
 Archeologists have determined that Neanderthals rendered fat from bone marrow at relatively large volumes as early as 125,000 years ago.

 European diners in the 18th century used a marrow scoop (or marrow spoon), often of silver and with a long, thin bowl, as a table implement for removing marrow from a bone.
 Bone marrow was also used in various preparations, such as pemmican.
 Bone marrow's popularity as a food is now relatively limited in the western world, but it remains in use in some gourmet restaurants, and is popular among food enthusiasts.